 To contact the Chicago Cubs Media Relations Department, please email firstname.lastname@example.org or call 773-404-4191.

-The Cubs offer mobile ticketing through MLB's Ballpark app.
+Cubs tickets are available exclusively as mobile tickets via the free MLB Ballpark app.
 Mobile ticketing has replaced print-at-home as a more secure instant delivery option when purchasing tickets for Cubs games at Wrigley Field.

 Mobile ticketing is a convenient way for fans with smartphones to buy, share and scan their tickets for entry, and the MLB Ballpark app is free to download and use with an MLB.com account.
-Fans still have the choice to receive hard copy tickets in the mail or at Will Call when purchasing their tickets at www.cubs.com.
 More details about Cubs mobile ticketing, including a video tutorial and detailed FAQ section, can be found at www.cubs.com/ballparkapp.

 Any person(s) wanting to perform the national anthem prior to a Cubs game must submit an audio file or video link of the musician(s) performing an "a cappella" version of "The Star-Spangled Banner."
 To be considered for the upcoming season, auditions should be emailed to email@example.com before March 1 each year.